 Allogenic stem cell transplantation is being studied as a treatment for CTCL.
 For this procedure, stem cells are taken from a donor (usually a brother or sister).
 Keeping the stem cells on hold, doctors give the patient high doses of chemotherapy to destroy as many cancer cells as possible.
 The stem cells are then transplanted to the patient to grow into healthy blood cells, forming new blood cells and boosting the person’s defense against infection.

 Communicating with Your Health Care Team

 Be involved in your care.
 Make a list of questions to ask your doctor or health care team.
-Taking notes during appointments can help.
-Reviewing the notes later will help you remember what was discussed.
+Taking notes during appointments will help you remember what was discussed.

 Understand your treatment plan.
 Many factors need to be considered in choosing the treatment that’s best for you.
 Be sure that you understand and are comfortable with the treatment plan your doctor has proposed.
 Consider getting a second opinion from a specialist in CTCL.

 Share your feelings.
 When you have CTCL, you may feel uncomfortable because of skin itching or embarrassed by how your skin looks.
 Consider joining a support group where you can share experiences and learn from other people coping with CTCL.
-CancerCare’s support groups, led by professional oncology social workers, connect you with others who are in a similar situation.
-We offer face-to-face support groups as well as telephone and online groups—all completely free of charge.
-Organizations such as the Cutaneous Lymphoma Foundation (www.clfoundation.org) also offer online and face-to-face support groups for people coping with CTCL, as well as helpful educational materials.
+CancerCare’s free support groups, led by professional oncology social workers, connect you with others who are in a similar situation.
+Organizations such as the Cutaneous Lymphoma Foundation also offer support groups for people coping with CTCL.